close

 McKinsey’s data reveals an AI performance divide that’s starting to emerge.

-By now, “we’re using AI” has become a near-universal claim.
+By now, “We’re using AI” has become a near-universal claim.
 Nearly 80% of organizations surveyed by McKinsey report regular use of generative AI in at least one function.
 But out of 1,933 survey participants, only 109 reported that more than 5% of their organization’s EBIT and “significant value” are attributable to the organization’s use of AI.
 That’s just 5.5% of respondents.
 This figure is incredibly consistent with MIT’s finding that only 5% of AI pilots generate measurable P&L impact.

 What can we learn from the top 5%?
 They have operating discipline, following a clear set of best practices that separate them from the pack.
 Let’s explore the specifics.